Nuclear gene: History

+Function and importance

+Nuclear genes play a central role in nearly all aspects of eukaryotic biology, encoding the majority of proteins and regulatory RNAs necessary for cellular function.
+Unlike organellar genes (e.g., mitochondrial or chloroplast DNA), which are limited to a small number of metabolic and energy-related processes, nuclear genes govern development, growth, reproduction, and homeostasis.
+They are transcribed in the nucleus and often translated in the cytoplasm, with their products directed to various organelles, including mitochondria and chloroplasts, through specialized signaling sequences.

+The regulation of nuclear genes is highly complex, involving mechanisms such as transcription factors, epigenetic modifications, and non-coding RNAs.
+This allows for precise control over gene expression in response to environmental signals, cellular stress, or developmental stages.

+For example, homeobox genes—a critical class of nuclear genes—orchestrate body plan development in animals, while nuclear-encoded photosynthesis genes in plants regulate chloroplast function.
+Nuclear genes are also of paramount importance in medicine and biotechnology.
+Mutations in these genes are linked to thousands of genetic disorders, including cancers, metabolic syndromes, and neurodegenerative diseases.
+Additionally, nuclear genes are primary targets for genetic engineering—CRISPR-Cas9 and other gene-editing technologies predominantly modify nuclear DNA to study gene function or develop therapies.

+Finally, nuclear genes provide key insights into evolutionary biology.
+Comparative genomics of nuclear DNA across species helps trace evolutionary relationships, while endosymbiotic gene transfer—the migration of genes from organelles to the nucleus—reveals how eukaryotic cells evolved.

+Thus, nuclear genes are not only essential for organismal survival but also serve as a cornerstone for genetic research and biotechnological innovation.

 Endosymbiotic theory

 Mitochondria and plastids evolved from free-living prokaryotes into current cytoplasmic organelles through endosymbiotic evolution.

 Mitochondria are thought to be necessary for eukaryotic life to exist.
 They are known as the cell's powerhouses because they provide the majority of the energy or ATP required by the cell.
 The mitochondrial genome (mtDNA) is replicated separately from the host genome.
 Human mtDNA codes for 13 proteins, most of which are involved in oxidative phosphorylation (OXPHOS).
 The nuclear genome encodes the remaining mitochondrial proteins, which are then transported into the mitochondria.

 The genomes of these organelles have become far smaller than those of their free-living predecessors.
 This is mostly due to the widespread transfer of genes from prokaryote progenitors to the nuclear genome, followed by their elimination from organelle genomes.
 In evolutionary timescales, the continuous entry of organelle DNA into the nucleus has provided novel nuclear genes.
+Furthermore, Mitochondria depend on nuclear genes for essential protein production as they cannot generate all necessary proteins independently.